How to deploy AI21's Jamba family models with Azure AI Foundry

 orAI21 Jamba Instruct

-Select the project in which you want to deploy your model.
-To deploy the AI21-Jamba family models, your project must be in one of the regions listed in the Prerequisites section.
+Your current project is specified for the deployment.
+To successfully deploy the AI21-Jamba family models, your project must be in one of the regions listed in the Prerequisites section.

 In the deployment wizard, select the link to Azure Marketplace Terms, to learn more about the terms of use.